moxie-lean/generators/README.md

 ### yo moxie-lean:new-wp-project

-> Generates the config we need for a WordPress project.
+> Generates the config files required for a WordPress project.

 **Command**